embeddedcrab/freertos_tcpip_eth_port_xmc4500relax/README.md

 > q

 Using above steps you can load the hex file in microcontrollers memory and start the program.

-# Demo project done in linux environment for ARM Cortex M4F

-This demo project contains simple led blinking using Systick interrupt for every specific interval in C and C++ environment.
-I have used some specific compilation flags for demo build but you can change it according to your convinience and wish.

-# FreeRTOS TCP/IP over Ethernet Porting on XMC4500 Relax Kit for Industrial/Automotive/IoT applications
-This repo focuses mainly on FreeRTOS TCP/IP Server and Client over Ethernet, CMSIS NN for Neural Networks(basics) using C/C++ for Industrial and IoT applications.

-You can use it as a base for you project which uses ARM Cortex-M4F microcontroller utilizing FreeRTOS, FreeRTOS-Plus with C/C++.
-Client and server test python script (rough) is also available to test the network.

 Explore it, you will definitely like it.